TomatenKuchenDEV/docs/docs/moderation/massactions.md

 - `bot`: Only affects bots
 - `nobot`: Affects everyone except bots

-If no filter is selected, all server member are affected.
+If no filter is selected, all server members are affected.